AstarNetwork/astar-docs/docs/xcm/integration/add-to-portal.md

 Once a channel is opened between parachains and assets have been registered, developers can create a PR on [Astar Portal](https://github.com/AstarNetwork/astar-apps) Github, to have their assets added.
 Here’s what you need to know about the integration of the XCM assets into Astar Portal.

-## Define the parachain information
+## Define the Parachain Information

 1. Add the `Chain name` for the [Chain](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L2) enum.
 2. Add the `parachain id` for the [parachainIds](https://github.com/AstarNetwork/astar-apps/blob/main/src/v2/models/XcmModels.ts#L17) enum.